-Historic resources include sites, structures, districts, landmarks, or other physical evidence of past human activity generally more than 50 years old.
-Santa Rosa has a rich architectural heritage spanning many periods-Mexican adobes, nineteenth-century Gothic structures, Greek Revival and Italianate houses, turn of the century Stick/Eastlake homes, early 20th-century Craftsman and California bungalows, 1920s Spanish Revival houses, and 1930s Art Deco buildings.
+Historic resources include sites, buildings, structures, districts, landmarks, or other physical evidence of past human activity generally more than 50 years old.
+Santa Rosa has a rich architectural heritage spanning many periods- Mexican adobes, nineteenth-century Gothic structures, Greek Revival and Italianate houses, turn of the century Stick/Eastlake homes, early twentieth-century Craftsman and California bungalows, 1920s Spanish Revival houses, and 1930s Art Deco buildings.

-Numerous well-preserved structures represent the eclectic styles and periods that contribute to the city's character and identity.
-Some of the more notable historic resources are the Luther Burbank Home and Gardens, Rosenberg Department Store, Flamingo Resort Sign Tower, DeTurk Round Barn, Church of the One Tree, Carrillo Adobe, Fountaingrove Winery (the Fountaingrove Round Barn was lost in the 2017 Tubbs Fire), and Santa Rosa Rural Cemetery.
-Recognizing the value of Santa Rosa's historic resources, the City Council adopted a preservation ordinance in 1988 and created the Cultural Heritage Board to:
+Numerous well-preserved buildings represent the eclectic styles and periods that contribute to the city's character and identity.
+Some of the more notable historic resources are the Luther Burbank Home and Gardens, Rosenberg Building, Flamingo Resort Sign Tower, DeTurk Round Barn, Church of the One Tree, Carrillo Adobe, and Santa Rosa Rural Cemetery.

+Recognizing the value of Santa Rosa's cultural and historic resources, the City Council adopted a preservation ordinance in 1988 and created the Cultural Heritage Board to:

-- Undertake and update historic inventories or surveys. - Recommend designation of landmarks and preservation districts. - Review proposed alterations to historic buildings. - Promote public awareness of preservation issues.
+- Undertake and update historic inventories or surveys, - Recommend designation of landmarks and preservation districts. - Review proposed alterations to historic buildings. - Promote public awareness of preservation issues.

-With Cultural Heritage Board guidance, the City has prepared inventories to document historical buildings and neighborhoods.
-The resulting Cultural Heritage Survey is not just a list but also a narrative and pictorial summary of the city's past that documents the architectural style of each structure and historical features by neighborhood.
-The Cultural Heritage Board has designated especially significant structures and sites that have a specific historical, archaeological, cultural, or architectural value as Landmarks, and key historic neighborhoods as Preservation Districts.
-The districts designation officially recognizes these places as key components of the city's heritage.
-Santa Rosa has 21 Landmarks and 8 designated historic Preservation Districts, which are Burbank Gardens, Cherry Street, McDonald, Olive Park, Railroad Square, Ridgway, Saint Rose, and West End.
+With Cultural Heritage Board guidance, the City has prepared inventories to document historic buildings and neighborhoods.
+The resulting Cultural Heritage Survey, prepared by Architectural Historian Ann Bloomfield, is not just a list but also a narrative and pictorial summary of the city's past that documents the architectural style of each building and historic features by neighborhood.
+The Cultural Heritage Board has designated especially significant buildings and sites that have a specific historic, archaeological, cultural, or architectural value as Landmarks, and key historic neighborhoods as Preservation Districts.
+The district's designation officially recognizes these places as key components of the city's heritage.
+Preservation Districts are shown in Figure 4-3.
+Santa Rosa has 21 Landmarks and 8 designated historic Preservation Districts, which are Burbank

+Gardens, Cherry Street, McDonald, Olive Park, Railroad Square, Ridgway, St. Rose, and West End.